fstnetwork/module-api/API_Reference/Wallet/getFSTServiceGasBalance.md

-# Get Smart Token Holders
+# Get FST Service Gas Balance

-You are able to fetch your FST Service Gas Balance via this API.
+You are able to fetch your FST Service Gas balance via this API.

 ## GraphQL API